 If you are going to be putting your rocks outside, you need to use a weatherproof sealer.
 Paint your rocks with 2 thin coats, letting them dry in between each coat.

 This was such a fun painting activity and one that my 8-year-old daughter could do on her own.
 I can’t wait to put out our painted Easter egg rocks as part of our Easter decorations!
+For another Easter rock painting idea check out these adorable Easter bunny painted rocks!

-More Easter crafts you will love
+More Easter crafts kids will love

 Follow me on Pinterest for more amazing project ideas.